 As an employer, you are required to send the Medicare Part D Disclosure to eligible employees informing them about whether the prescription drug coverage offered is "creditable" by October 15, 2017.
 Read through the Frequently Asked Questions below for more information on the disclosure requirements.

-For more information on the requirements, consider attending the Medicare Part D webinar, hosted by Annette Bechtold, SVP of Regulatory Affairs and Reform Initiatives at OneDigital.
-Register here.
+For more information on the requirements, consider viewing the Medicare Part D webinar, hosted by Annette Bechtold, SVP of Regulatory Affairs and Reform Initiatives at OneDigital.
+Watch the recording here.

 All employers, regardless of size, sponsoring group health plans with prescription drug coverage must provide notification to employees by October 15.

 FREQUENTLY ASKED QUESTIONS:

 A: This means the prescription drug coverage you offer is expected to pay, on average, as much as the standard Medicare prescription drug coverage.

 Q: How do I determine whether my coverage is creditable?